Interactive-Intelligent-Systems/diarg/Shkop.md

 * AF<sub>i</sub> is a normal expansion of AF<sub>i-1</sub>;
 * AF<sub>i</sub> contains exactly one more argument than AF<sub>i-1</sub>.

-We call any argumentation framework sequence with these properties a *Shkop sequence*, which we can resolve as follows, starting with i=0:
+We call any argumentation framework sequence with these properties a *Shkop sequence*.
+The first argumentation framework in any Shkop sequence can be resolved by determining the unique grounded extension (because the framework contains exactly one argument, the unique grounded extension is empty in case of a self-attack; otherwise, it contains the only argument).
+Then, we proceed as follows, starting with i=1:

 1. Check if the "new" argument in AF<sub>i</sub> closes a loop.
-2. If so, remove the argument from all argumentation frameworks in the Shop sequence.
+2. If this is the case, check if the argument passes the *Shkop test*, given the current argumentation framework.
+The default Shkop test checks if the argument is strongly admissible in the current argumentation framework (custom Shkop tests can be implemented).
+If the argument fails the Shkop test, remove it from the argumentation framework.
 3. Determine the unique grounded extension of the argumentation framework AF<sub>i</sub>.
-   Note that after the deletion of all arguments that close loops, AF<sub>i</sub> is necessarily non-cyclic.
 4. If i < n, set i := i+1 and go to 1.

 We call this approach *sequential Shkop*.